 Whether we’re making our own or viewing them online, videos are everywhere these days.
 Although they’re in abundance, it’s hardly a seamless experience to play video files on multiple devices.

 Enter video converters.
 These make life easier by changing video files into different formats, enabling you to play the video on your desired device and app.
 Video converters can also be useful when editing videos, as changing the file to a different format can allow for a more efficient editing process.
+Thankfully, there’s a huge selection of video converters for PC, but choosing the right one can be tough.

 If you’re a Mac user, you can head over to our article dedicated to the best video converters for Mac.